-The reporting obligation arises as soon as the proportion of voting rights reaches, exceeds or falls below a threshold of 4%, 5%, 10%, 15%, 20%, 25%, 30%, 35%, 40%, 45%, 50%, 75% or 90%.
-This shall also apply to the thresholds stated by such issuer in its Articles of Association pursuant to Sec.
-27 para.
-1 no. 1 Austrian Takeover Act.
-The issuers may additionally stipulate a threshold value of 3% in their Articles of Association.
-A special condition for this 3%-threshold to become effective is the publication of the clause of the Articles of Association on the issuer’s website and the notification of the FMA (Sec.
-91 para.
-6 BörseG).
+The reporting obligation arises as soon as during purchase/disposal/other procedures the holding reaches, exceeds or falls below a threshold of 4%, 5%, 10%, 15%, 20%, 25%, 30%, 35%, 40%, 45%, 50%, 75% or 90%.
+This shall also apply to the thresholds stated by such an issuer in its Articles of Association pursuant to Article 27 para.
+1 no. 1 of the Takeover Act (ÜbG; Übernahmegesetz).
+In accordance with Article 130 para.
+1 BörseG 2018 the issuer may also stipulate a 3% holding threshold as a relevant threshold in its Articles of Association.
+A special condition for this provision in the Articles of Association being effective is that it must be published on the issuer’s website and notified to the FMA.

-Contracts for Difference
+- Contracts for Difference

 1. Investor Notification – Web Standard Form